-- System is composed of components. - ▶ Structure function, φ , relates components to system: series, parallel, series-parallel, etc. - M potential components that could constitute a system.
-We do not know which components are relevant nor do we know the structure function. - ▶ Question: Given data regarding states or lifetimes of system and components, to determine relevant components. - ► Component lifetimes may be censored by system lifetime. - Highly nonlinear types of relationships.
+- System is composed of components. - Structure function, φ , relates components to system: series, parallel, series-parallel, etc. - ▶ M potential components that could constitute a system.
+We do not know which components are relevant nor do we know the structure function. - Question: Given data regarding the states or lifetimes of the system and components, how could we determine which components are relevant for this system? - Component lifetimes may be censored by system lifetime. - Highly nonlinear types of relationships.

-General Multiple Decision Problem
+The General Decision Problem

-Discover the value of a parameter
+We would like to discover the value of a parameter